 At FVCC, we have three different tuition schedules depending on your residency.
 For specific residency questions, please call (406) 756-3851.

-In order to be declared an in-district resident a student MUST:
+In order to be declared an in-district resident:

-- Have lived in Flathead or Lincoln County for one continuous year; or
+- Include students who have lived in the college district (Flathead or Lincoln County) for one continuous year;

-- Own, reside and pay taxes on real property located within Flathead or Lincoln County.
+- Own, reside and pay taxes on real property located within the college district;

 In order to be declared a resident, in-district or in-state: